OJackson1/IMS-Starter/README.md

 ## Acknowledgments

-* Hat tip to anyone whose code was used
-* Inspiration
-* etc
+* Thanks to Nick and Shafeeq for all the help